Klipper3d/klipper/docs/Status_Reference.md

   "temperature_sensor electronics_temp"]`.
-- `available_monitors`: Returns a list of all currently available temperature monitors by their full config section names, e.g. `["tmc2240 stepper_x"]`.
+- `available_monitors`: Returns a list of all currently available temperature monitors by their full config section names, e.g. `["temperature_monitor stepper_x"]`.
   While a temperature sensor is always available to read, a temperature monitor may not be available and will return null in such case.

 ## idle_timeout